dadav/gorge/README.md

 import-proxied-releases: false
 # Path to local modules.
 modulesdir: ~/.gorge/modules
+# Seconds between scans of directory containing all the modules
+modules-scan-sec: 0
 # Disable cache functionality.
 no-cache: false
 # Port to bind the webservice to.